michael-ouyang-projects/openapi-demo/README.md

 ```

 ### 3-3.
 Set the [configuration parameters](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-gradle-plugin/README.adoc) for the openApiGenerate task provided by the plugin
-Parameters contain the generator, location of the openapi specs, output directory, and the package name for the generated interfaces and models.
+Parameters contain the generator, location of the openapi spec, output directory, and the package name for the generated interfaces and models.
 ```groovy
 openApiGenerate {
 	generatorName = 'spring'